4,000 – 700 BCE

 The challenge above also presents opportunities, since the undertaking of such work could involve local communities and community groups.
 It could raise awareness of the extent or even the actual existence of the regional prehistoric sequence, enhancing appreciation of the landscape and the significance of its character and environmental history for understanding past human societies.
 This is a particularly important consideration in those parts of the region where opportunities for developer funded research are limited, such as on the Gritstone Uplands of the western edge of South Yorkshire and to a lesser extent on the prime agricultural land of the Magnesian Limestone ridge.

-The following is designed to address problems and issues relating to the region of South Yorkshire and its Neolithic and Bronze Age, but in the context of wider discourses across Britain (Historic England n.d.; Historic England 2010).
+The following is designed to address problems and issues relating to South Yorkshire and its Neolithic and Bronze Age, but in the context of wider discourses across Britain (Historic England n.d.; Historic England 2010).

 Much palaeoenvironmental research has been undertaken on the Gritstone uplands to the west and the lowlands of the Humberhead Levels (Cockrell 2017: 65-83), but virtually none on the landscapes between.
 How can palaeoenvironmental and geoarchaeological approaches be used and integrated with landform modelling (particularly utilising the results of Lidar) to produce a detailed landscape history of the region to contextualise developments in the Neolithic and Bronze Age?
 In developer funded projects, the retention of soil samples for palaeoenvironmental analysis has become a standard feature of projects, furnishing the opportunity to fill the aforementioned gap in data across South Yorkshire, particularly on the Coal Measures Sandstones formation landscape.

 Pockets of archaeological data have already been noted (largely through developer funded work).
 As this is added to, will there be enough, in combination with palaeoenvironmental data, to understand the sequence in the Neolithic and Bronze Age?